Cedar Recovery

 Cedar Recovery - Columbia, TN

-Cedar Recovery is a mental health and addiction rehab center located at 506 North High Street in the 38401 zip code in Columbia, TN.
+Cedar Recovery is a dual diagnosis treatment center located at 506 North High Street in the 38401 zip code in Columbia, TN.
 It is operated by a private for-profit organization.
-Cedar Recovery provides buprenorphine maintenance, suboxone prescription and naltrexone administration.
+Cedar Recovery provides administers naltrexone, buprenorphine maintenance and prescribes suboxone.
 Some of the treatment approaches used by Cedar Recovery include cognitive behavioral therapy, counseling for substance abuse and relapse prevention.
-Cedar Recovery provides regular outpatient treatment, outpatient services and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides inpatient dual diagnosis treatment and residential treatment for substance use.
+Cedar Recovery provides regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 506 North High Street, Columbia, TN 38401